mbrady4/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What problem does the context API help solve?
+**What problem does the context API help solve?**

+- The context API allows us to solve the problem of "props drilling".
+This propblem occurs in component trees in which there are several layers of components.
+An alternative solution to the Context API is to utilize component composition.

-- [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
+**In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
-Why is the store known as a 'single source of truth' in a redux application?
+Why is the store known as a 'single source of truth' in a redux application?**

+- Actions reducers and the store are the key pieces of the Redux statement management package and flow.
+The store is essentially an object with properties for every piece of state.
+The store is read only and immutable.
+Reducers update the store based on dispatches recieved from actions.
+Actions must always include a `type` property and often pass data through a `payload` property.
+Actions can be passed to specific components through the `connect` function.
+Actions can take in events and based on the event value dispatch appropriate updates and trigger calls to the reducer.

-- [ ] What is the difference between Application state and Component state?
-When would be a good time to use one over the other?
+**What is the difference between Application state and Component state?
+When would be a good time to use one over the other?**

+- Application state is "global" meaning that any component, anywhere in the app can access it if they hook into it.
+Redux's store holds global application state.
+- Component state lives within a specific component.
+Componenent state can only be updated within that component and passed down to its children via props.
+Component state should be used for things like form management.

-- [ ] Describe `redux-thunk`, what does it allow us to do?
-How does it change our `action-creators`?
+**Describe `redux-thunk`, what does it allow us to do?
+How does it change our `action-creators`?**

+- `redux-thunk` is a middleware that provides the ability to handle asynchronous operations inside our action creators.
+We use `redux-thunk` to make the data flow asynchronous and make API calls from our action creators.

-- [ ] What is your favorite state management system you've learned and this sprint?
-Please explain why!
+**What is your favorite state management system you've learned and this sprint?
+Please explain why!**

+- `react-redux` is my favorite and preferred state management system.
+The reason is multi-fold: (1) while verbose, it's data flow structure makes everything very explicit and (2) it is widely adopted and accepted as a robust and scalable state management solution.

 ## Project Set Up